decentraland/documentation/content/player/blockchain-integration/buying-nfts.md

 Users can easily buy Land, Estates, Names, Wearables and Emotes using the [Marketplace](https://market.decentraland.org/).
 As easy as it seems to do it on the website, various Smart Contracts on the Ethereum Network and the Polygon Network make this possible.

-Lands, Estates and Names are commercialized in the marketplace using a different contract than the ones used for Wearables and Emotes, and Wearables that you buy from the store listed as primary sales use a different one as well.
-Users are also able to place bids for different NFTs which are also handled by different smart contracts.
+Lands, Estates, and Names are commercialized in the marketplace using a different contract than the ones used for Wearables and Emotes, and Wearables that you buy from the store listed as primary sales use a different one as well.
+Users can also place bids for different NFTs, which are also handled by other smart contracts.

 Hopefully, this guide will let you understand the different Smart Contracts used behind the scenes to make the marketplace possible and the ways one can interact with these contracts directly to execute a purchase without the need or relying on a UI.